danielw97/stardew-access/docs/setup.md

 ### Windows

-**Important Note:** If you are launching the game from the Xbox app, proceed to [Xbox Setup](#xbox-setup), otherwise proceed with the instructions below.
+**Important Note:** If you are launching the game from the Xbox app, proceed to [Xbox App Setup](#xbox-app-setup), otherwise proceed with the instructions below.

 1. Run Stardew Valley at least once before attempting to install anything.
 2. Download the [latest version of SMAPI](https://smapi.io/).